Correction & corpus rebuild — SOoL v2.0.0, 6 August 2026

 N8 — Remedy

 Is there an available remedy if the obligation is breached?
 A right without a remedy is structurally incomplete.
-Always fails when N7 fails.
+In the current corpus, N8 failure following N7 failure is imposed by annotation rule rather than observed.

 CD stands for Contradiction Debt — a single number that measures how structurally stressed a legal claim is.
 It is calculated by identifying which structural failure modes are active in the case and adding up their assigned weights.
 A CD of zero means the legal architecture is sound.
 The higher the CD, the more structural stress.